aamiguet/advent-2024/README.md

 * Day 8: I was expecting a totally different part 2
 * Day 9: `boundary`, multiple nested `while` loops, absolutely unreadable code but it works!
 * Day 10: chill one!
+* Day 11: I originally had the correct idea, but I went astray before going back to it.